akjmicro/portmidi-linux/README.md

 which, unfortunately, `portmidi` officially depends on to build.

-So, being crazy, you decide to bypass `cmake` and make a simple `Makefile` build of `portmidi` using clues derived from waht `cmake` actually does via the compiler by putting `cmake` into verbose-output mode.
+So, being crazy, you decide to bypass `cmake` and make a simple `Makefile` build of `portmidi` using clues derived from what `cmake` actually does via the compiler by putting `cmake` into verbose-output mode.

 Well, maybe this helps you, or maybe I'm the only fool needing this.